 Review of the proposals reduced these 24 companies down to a list of 11 companies.
 After in-depth interviews, the IBC’s independent investment consultant overseeing the search process presented a short list of eight companies to the IBC for final consideration.

-At the beginning of 2008, the IBC selected five plans from this short list for exclusive membership in the Model Plan: American Century Investments, AXA, PlanMember Services, VALIC and Waddell & Reed received the IBC’s seal of approval for Florida 403(b) plans.
+At the beginning of 2008, the IBC selected five plans from this short list for exclusive membership in the Model Plan: American Century Investments, Equitable, PlanMember Services, VALIC and Waddell & Reed received the IBC’s seal of approval for Florida 403(b) plans.

 Today, 53 of the 67 Florida school districts have adopted the Model Plan as part of their overall supplementary retirement program.

 Since it was introduced in 2008, the Model Plan has undergone two changes.
 Waddell & Reed exited the Model Plan and was replaced by TIAA-CREF in 2011.
 The four companies originally approved in 2008 remain authorized members of the Model Plan.